hsjang0/LED-GFN/README.md

 ## Repository Overview
 We provide the PyTorch implementation for LED-GFN framework here.
-For various tasks, our implementations are based on prior studies:
+Our implementations are based on prior studies:

 - led-gfn-Bengio (**molecule**): The code is based on [https://github.com/GFNOrg/gflownet/tree/master/mols](https://github.com/GFNOrg/gflownet/tree/master/mols)
 - led-gfn-Shen (**bag and rna sequence**): The code is based on [https://github.com/maxwshen/gflownet](https://github.com/maxwshen/gflownet)